groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/_index.en.md

     # feature loop
     - title: "Most popular file and document formats are supported"
-      content: "With GroupDocs.Comparison API you can efficiently compare documents of any supported formats like PDF, HTML, e-mail, Microsoft Office Word documents, Excel spreadsheets, PowerPoint presentations, OneNote, Visio diagrams, texts, JPEG, PNG, GIF, and BMP images as well as many other formats."
+      content: "GroupDocs.Comparison API allows for efficient document comparison across a wide range of formats, including PDF, HTML, emails, Microsoft Office documents (Word, Excel, PowerPoint, OneNote, Visio), various image types (JPEG, PNG, GIF, BMP), text files, and more."

     # feature loop
     - title: "Apply or reject changes easily"
-      content: "Every difference between the compared documents can be applied or rejected and then exported to the output document."
+      content: "Each difference identified in the compared documents using the GroupDocs.Comparison API can be selectively applied or rejected, enabling customization before exporting to the final output document."

     # feature loop
     - title: "Comparison summary report"
-      content: "Save a differences summary report that lists all changes in compared documents."
+      content: "Generate a summary report of differences, detailing all the changes found in the compared documents, and save it for reference."

 ############################# Platforms ############################
 platforms: